 Dawn Kriss is a Totem Assistant Conservator at the American Museum of Natural History.
 Her prior experience includes over three years as a project objects conservator at the Brooklyn Museum, a Mellon Fellowship at the Metropolitan Museum of Art and internships at the J. Paul Getty Villa Museum, and the Smithsonian’s National Museum of the American Indian.

 With a background in Andean archaeology, she has completed a number of related research projects in this region.
-She has also worked on archaeological sites in Chile and served as chief conservator at the Vitor Valley Archaeological Project in Perú for two field seasons.
+She has also worked on archaeological sites in Chile and served as chief conservator at the Vitor Valley Archaeological Project in Perú.